llmariner/llmariner/hack/demo/install/README.md

   --set toolkit.enabled=false
 ```

-Create a secret for S3 and HuggingFace:
+Create a secret for S3 and HuggingFace.

+The AWS credentials are stored in the "dev" vault of 1Password.

 ```bash
 kubectl create namespace cloudnatix